NeXu7/Kidney_Segmantation/README.md

-# Kidney_Segmantation
+# Kidney_Segmentation
- Reasearch in ability to segment imageges of kidney
+ Research in ability to segment images of kidney